joshlevinson/Sample-WP2Markdown/Getting Started/catalog-import.md

  In your Suite account, open the **Predict** menu, **Product Catalog** tab. [![Product_catalogue_settings](/assets/images/Product_catalogue_settings-300x173.png)](/assets/images/Product_catalogue_settings.png)

 <div style="text-align: center;">**Figure:** The **Product Catalog** tab in Suite.
 Note that the Merchant ID is displayed below the menu on the left.</div> In the **Catalog Upload** field, browse for the catalog.
 Before you upload it you should validate it, which will tell you whether the syntax of your .CSV file is correct.
-In case of validation errors please check your syntax again and contactÂ Emarsys Support if problems persist.
+In case of validation errors please check your syntax again and contact Emarsys Support if problems persist.
 Then click **Submit** to import the file.

 ### <span class="mw-headline" id="Scheduling_Automated_Product_Catalogue_Imports">Scheduling Automated Product Catalog Imports<a name="bs-ue-jumpmark-0a18db5162bb2906f7e500168fdc23e1"></a></span>